banisterious/obsidian-oneirometrics/ISSUES.md

    - Next Steps: Complete layout fixes, ensure all autocompletes work, finalize progress bar, and polish for release.
    - Status: 🚧 In Progress

+6. **Custom Date Range Modal Issues**
+   - Issue: The Custom Date Range modal has several UX and functionality issues:
+     - Default date range incorrectly shows the previous day (May 20, 2025) instead of the current day
+     - Input format mismatch: displays "May 21, 2025" but expects "2025-05-21" for manual entry, creating a confusing user experience
+     - Multiple modal instances can be spawned simultaneously, requiring users to close each one individually
+   - Investigation: Initial fixes have improved the clickable favorites functionality and removed the dropdown
+   - Next Steps: Defer fixes until after Month view feature implementation, which may provide alternative date selection approaches
+   - Status: 🚧 Identified, Deferred

 ## Future Features

 ### Dream Analysis